 In other words, this 2-ounce jar from Trader Joe’s at $4.99 is a bargain.
 The quality is similar to my beloved Nielsen Massey vanilla.
 There are subtle differences in the ingredients.

-But overall, this product is solid.
+This product is solid.
 If you use vanilla extract at all in your household, this is one of those products that you should get.
 There is no need to be fearful of using this because it is an equal substitute for vanilla extract.
 So whether you need a teaspoon or tablespoon the measurements in your most beloved recipes remain the same.

 Best of all, if the finished product is light enough in color you’ll see those beautiful vanilla bean specks.